 Advanced Tips for DSCR Analysis in Excel

-1. Using Conditional Formatting
+1. Use Conditional Formatting to Flag Risk

-Highlight DSCR values below 1.0 with red:
+Highlight DSCR values that fall below acceptable thresholds:

-- Select the DSCR column.
+- Select your DSCR column (e.g., H2:H10).

 Create a line chart to track DSCR over time: